chirathlv/Churn-Prediction-App/README.md

 ### Model Predictions <a name="subparagraph8"></a>

-Below is the visual representation of the predictions for the various models:
+Below is the visual representation of the predictions (0 = Retain / 1 = Churn) for the various models:

 ![Summary Results- All Models](https://github.com/chirathlv/Churn-Prediction-App/blob/pre-prod/Images/Model%20Results.PNG)